ArmaghanSarvar/mda-ArmaghanSarvar/Milestone3/Data_Analysis_2.md

 ## 2.2

-Produce something relevant from your fitted model: either predictions on Y, or a single value like a regression coefficient or a p-value.
+Produce something relevant from my fitted model: either predictions on Y, or a single value like a regression coefficient or a p-value.

 -   Be sure to indicate in writing what you chose to produce.
--   Your code should either output a tibble (in which case you should indicate the column that contains the thing you’re looking for), or the thing you’re looking for itself.
+-   Our code should either output a tibble (in which case you should indicate the column that contains the thing you’re looking for), or the thing you’re looking for itself.
--   Obtain your results using the `broom` package if possible.
-If your model is not compatible with the broom function you’re needing, then you can obtain your results by some other means, but first indicate which broom function is not compatible.
+-   Obtain our results using the `broom` package if possible.
+If the model is not compatible with the broom function you’re needing, then you can obtain the results by some other means, but first indicate which broom function is not compatible.

 Using the `glance` function from the broom package for better